maxhougas/doompack/PWADS/FSMOOSH/README.md

 - chex3.wad redefines the colored keys in a way that conficst with brutalv21
 - It also has a TEXTCOLOR lump that will yutz with the menus
 - You can remove the LOCKDEFS (#425) and TEXTCOLO (#421) lumps with SLADE or play with missing textures
+- This issue has been resolved as of v4